aahashemi/YouTubeAutomation-Reddit/README.md

      passkey='YOUR REDDIT PASSWORD'
      ```

-6. At this point you can run the the program and generate a video with updating a few more parameter is the `config.toml` file.
+6. At this point you can run the the program and generate a video however before that you need to updating a few more parameter in the `config.toml` file.

    ```toml
    [Directory]